 - a.
 Records of instructional, supervisory, and administrative personnel, and ancillary educational personnel that are in the sole possession of the maker and are not accessible or revealed to any other individual except a substitute who may temporarily perform the duties of the maker; - b.
 Records of a law enforcement unit of the College which are maintained separate from Education Records, are maintained solely for law enforcement purposes, and are not disclosed to individuals other than law enforcement officers of the same jurisdiction, provided that Education Records of the College may not be disclosed to the law enforcement unit; - c.
-Records relating to individuals who are employed by the College that are made and maintained in the normal course of business, relate exclusively to individuals in their capacity as employees and are not available for another purpose. - Note: Employment records of persons who are employed solely as a consequence of College attendance, e.g., teaching/graduate assistants, work study students, student interns, are Education Records. - d.
-Records created and maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional, acting or assisting in a professional capacity, such as student health records, to be used solely in connection with the provision of treatment to the student and not disclosed to anyone other than for treatment purposes, provided that records may be disclosed to a physician or professional of the students' choice. - Note: Treatment in this context does not include remedial education activities or other activities which are part of the program of instruction at the School. - e.
-Records of an institution which contain only information relating to a person after that person is no longer a student at the institution; e.g., accomplishments of alumni.
+Records relating to individuals who are employed by the College that are made and maintained in the normal course of business, relate exclusively to individuals in their capacity as employees and are not available for another purpose.
+Note: Employment records of persons who are employed solely as a consequence of College attendance, e.g., teaching/graduate assistants, work study students, student interns, are d.
+Records created and maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional, acting or assisting in a professional capacity, such as student health records, to be used solely in connection with the provision of treatment to the student and not disclosed to anyone other than for treatment purposes, provided that records may be disclosed to a physician or professional of the students' choice.